c0d3-rev0lut10n/dawn-messageserver/README.md

 	*Something is wrong with the server.
 This could i.e. be a permission problem in the runtime directory.*

+### Delete a message

+`DELETE` `/del/{id}/{msg_number}?mdc={mdc}` is used to delete messages on the server.
+You need to provide the ID and message number as well as the message detail code to prove your authorization to delete the message.

+#### Possible responses:

+* `204 No Content`

+	*The message was deleted successfully.*

+* `400 Bad Request`

+	*A client-side error occured, i.e. the message detail code is wrong or the message does not exist.*

+* `500 Internal Server Error`

+	*Something is wrong with the server.
+This could i.e. be a permission problem in the runtime directory.*

 ### Set/edit a handle

 You can set a handle for any ID (normally, it is an ID specifically used for init requests) by using the `GET` `/sethandle/{id}/{handle}?password={password}&allow_public_init={public_init}&init_secret={init_secret}`.
 The same endpoint can be used to edit an existing handle, in which case you need to know the correct handle password.